OGC Board of Governors FAQ

 • Much like any other board of governors, OGC’s BOG is responsible for setting strategy, hiring and overseeing the CEO, and ensuring that OGC is running in accordance with laws and regulations.

 • OGC is owned by a perpetual purpose trust, the Sustainable Food and Agriculture Perpetual Purpose Trust (SFAPPT).
 The Trust is overseen by the Trust Protector Committee, who appoints the Board of Governors.
-The SFAPPT has established a Nominations Committee, made up of individuals from the Trust Protector Committee, the Board of Governors, OGC management, and OGC coworkers.
-The Nominations Committee identifies, interviews and recommends candidates to the Trust Protector Committee, which then approves or declines the appointment.
+The SFAPPT has established a Nomination Committee, made up of individuals from the Trust Protector Committee, the Board of Governors, OGC management, and OGC coworkers.

 • The SFAPPT Nominations Committee seeks candidates far and wide through open announcements, their networks, and referrals.